 Swelling around the mouth, cheeks, eyes and sides of the face is part of the body’s normal reaction to surgery and eventual repair.
 The swelling is usually proportional to the surgery involved and may not become apparent until the day following surgery.
 Swelling will reach its maximum 2-3 days after the surgery.
 Post-operative swelling may be minimized by the immediate use of ice packs.
-If ice packs are indicated after surgery, our office will provide you with a “Jaw Bra” that holds the ice packs for you.
+If ice packs are indicated after surgery, our office will provide you with a “Jaw Bra” that holds the ice packs in place for you.
 Ice packs should be used 20 minutes on and 20 minutes off continuously as much as possible during the first 36 hours.
-It is not necessary to use the ice packs while sleeping, but patients should sleep with the “Jaw Bra” as it acts as a compression dressing to minimize the swelling.
-If you were not given a “Jaw Bra”, other ideas are “baggies” filled with ice, frozen peas or corn or ice packs wrapped in a washcloth and applied to the sides of the face where surgery was performed.
+It is not necessary to use the ice packs while sleeping, but patients should sleep with the “Jaw Bra” on, as it acts as a compression dressing to minimize the swelling.
+If you were not given a “Jaw Bra”, other ideas are zip lock baggies filled with ice, frozen peas or corn, or ice packs, wrapped in a washcloth and applied to the sides of the face where surgery was performed.

 Do You Have Missing Teeth or Serious Pain in Your Teeth or Jaw?

 Call Us Now to Reclaim a Pain-Free, Confident Smile!